-For householder applications (extensions and alterations to residential properties) we offer two types of pre-application advice:
+For householder applications (extensions and alterations to residential properties, including related Listed Building and Archaeology advice) we offer two types of pre-application advice:

-b) a 30 minute meeting at the Civic Centre with a Planning Officer and a written report.
+b) 30 minute meeting at the Civic Centre with a Planning Officer and a written report.

 Applications for pre-application advice can be made online (see below).